gbv/SignaturenDruck/README.md

 In the `config.json` you can change the printers, pdf-filenames and the labelsizes.

-The devMode disables the actual printing, shows the else hidden label windows and creates then the 2 pdf-files.
+The devMode disables the actual printing.
+It will show the else hidden label-windows.
+The pdf-files can be found at: `C:\Users\YourUsername\AppData\Local\Programs\SignaturenDruck\tmp`

 **Clone and run for a quick way to see Electron in action.**